These gluten free savory muffins with cheddar cheese have a hard boiled egg hiding inside them – cool, right?!

 The #1 key for this recipe is that you need to use a jumbo muffin tin – regular sized muffin tins will not work.
 Don’t say I didn’t warn you. 🙂

-To make the magical hard boiled egg filling, you’ll first spoon about 2 to 3 tablespoons of batter into each (jumbo!) muffin cup.
-Then, crack an egg into each of the cups on top of the batter, and divide the remaining batter between the cups, covering the yolk of the eggs.
+Next, divide the remaining batter between the cups, covering the yolk of the eggs.
 (It’s cool if some of the egg whites stick out around the edges.)

 Toss the muffins in the oven and bake at 350 degrees F for 20 to 25 minutes, or until browned and firm to the touch.
 Et voila!
 Ready to eat (don’t burn your tongue)!

-I hope you enjoy these muffins!
+I hope you enjoy these gluten free cheddar muffins!

 Despite being gluten free, they are moist and flavorful – and all that protein and fiber gives them some serious staying power, so you won’t be starved 5 minutes after eating them. 🙂

-How to Store Hard Boiled Egg Muffins
+How to Store Savory Cheddar Egg Muffins

 These muffins are best stored in the fridge in an airtight container, especially since they have a hard-boiled egg inside them.
 They should keep for 2-3 days.